turgut090/nlp_az_R_Py_Global_vectors_tr_Keras/README.md

-## Global Word Representation provided by Facebook AI Research!
+## GloVe: Global Vectors for Word Representation by Facebook AI Research!